gzzhangbuaa/ARL/README.md

 ### ARL

 Automatic Re-Launcher is a user-level mechanism designed for the failure detection and failed jobs re-submission automatically.
-It is applied on the MPI applications in HPC systems.
+It is applied on the MPI applications in HPC systems to help the end-users who has no high privilege to achieve above procedure.
+It contains a xml template generator(independent executable file) which is responsible to provide a standardformatted configuration.
+Besides, a static library for recording the completed jobs, and an executable of the state checker.

-### Introduction of how to use it.'
+### Introduction of how to use it.

     1. execute the file ./src/make.sh
 generate the tool:configure-gen and the executable file ARLTool